-EAEA organized two working groups for the event.
+EAEA organised two working groups for the event.
 Structured by a roundtable discussion with experts on different topics related to ALE, they offered a space for confrontation on diverse practices to respond to similar and different needs, challenges, opportunities, and gaps for both the providers and the learners.

 - an exchange program about micro-credentials models and their application at the European, and potentially intercontinental, level.